fish-quant/fq-imjoy/docs/snr.md

     `Suffix spots`    | str  |  Last part of the file-names of the spot detection results (`__spots.csv`).
 This part has to be replaced with suffix_images to obtained the name of the images.
     `Suffix images`    | str  |   Last part of file-name of the images.
 See suffix spots.
     `String img ext`     | str  |  File extension of images that should be segmented.
-    `Crop size`     | int  | Size of the region cropped around each spots (XYZ).
+    `Crop size`     | int  | Size of the region cropped around each spots (ZYX).
 Values are separated by `,`.
-    `Width bgd`    | str  |  Widht of the background region, e.g. thickness of outer layer that is used as background.
+    `Width bgd`    | str  |  Width of the background region, e.g. thickness of outer layer that is used as background.

 2. Pressing on the plugin name `SNR-calculation` will start the SNR calculation.
 3. Results will be stored in the specified folder, by default this folder will be called `snr`.
 Here a file for each processed spot-detection result